dustinpfister/blog_posts/_posts/threejs-wireframe.md

 ### 1.3 - A create canvas write cube helper

 Now I can make a more advanced canvas powered helper that creates a cube that uses a material with a texture for the map property that results in a wire frame like effect.
+The process involves more than just simply creating a texture where I am drawing lines at the corners of the texture.
+I need to make sure the texture is transparent, and I also want to draw the texture on both sides of a face.

 ```js
 // create a cube with a canvas as a texture